Skip to main content

 Feedback

-A 50-minute feedback session 3 weeks after your assessment.
+A 50-minute feedback session after your assessment.
 You’ll receive a comprehensive report in this session.

 Paediatrician Consult